Grossmont Union High School District: 2006 immigration policy protests

 Students throughout San Diego County joined the nationwide protests over immigration policies in March 2006.
 Hundreds of students walked out of El Cajon Valley High School and marched in the streets carrying signs and flags.
 Granite Hills High School went into morning lockdowns to prevent students from coming into contact with marchers from the neighboring school.
 Student walkouts also occurred at Mount Miguel High School and Monte Vista High School.

 GUHSD sent out an automated phone message to parents, urging them to keep their children at school.
 The bilingual message warned that students who are arrested could face a $250 fine.
 The district cautioned parents that any students who missed class or left the campus without permission would be marked truant and receive zero grades.

+2025 retaliation investigation

+In June 2025, the San Diego Union-Tribune released school board trustee text messages and emails (obtained through the Public Records Act) showing that GUHSD Board President Gary C. Woods advocated for eliminating the librarians.
+In the messages, Woods wrote that the district should "end DEI" and "RIF!" (reduction in force) school staff.
+The messages also showed that Woods communicated with Chief of Staff Jerry Hobbs and Trustees Jim Kelly and Scott Eckert to advocate for the elimination of all school site librarians as a way to control the purchase of "woke" books.

+These messages from Woods were cited by a local parent-led group, East County Voices for Public Education, as evidence that Woods attempted to bypass California Education Code, which requires schools to provide "accurate and inclusive" curriculum.

+The private messages include a screenshot showing the name of a district librarian who had donated a small amount of personal funds to a candidate who ran against Scott Eckert in the 2024 election.
+This librarian's position was eliminated in May 2025, leading East County Voices for Public Education to note that the elimination could be seen as retaliation.

+2025 alleged Brown Act violations

+GUHSD Trustee text messages and emails, released by the San Diego Union-Tribune in June, 2025, also drew public attention for the fact that some of the private conversations included a majority of GUHSD Trustees.
+California's Brown Act bans public officials, including school board trustees from gathering as a majority, or "quorum," to discuss business outside of a properly noticed public meeting.
+This ban extends to text messages and emails that include a quorum.